Gus Winkler: Assassination

 In the summer of 1933, Gus Winkler was observed making visits to the Bankers Building office of FBI Special Agent in Charge Melvin Purvis.
 When the news reached him, Nitti was enraged.
 In reality, Winkler, who had been infuriated by the unnecessary violence of the Kansas City Massacre, was helping the FBI's manhunt for fugitive perpetrator Verne Miller.
 To Nitti, however, talking to the Feds about anything at all was a death penalty offense.

 On the afternoon of October 9, 1933, while entering the beer distribution office of Charles Weber at 1414 Roscoe Street, Winkler was hit by a number of shotgun blasts fired by unknown assailants hidden in the back of a green delivery truck.
-Winkler died a half-an-hour later after arriving at a local hospital.
+Winkler died half-an-hour later after arriving at a local hospital.
 He was buried at Park Lawn Cemetery in St. Louis.
 Winkler was one of the first casualties of a half-year-long purge where Frank Nitti eliminated the last of the so-called American Boys; including one of Winkler's alleged killers, Fred Goetz.
 Gus's wife, the former 'Georgette Bence' (1898-1962), later wrote her memoirs in which she detailed her life with the notorious gangster.